Rob-Rychs/react-weather-app/README.md

 - refactor CurrentDay into functional component (functional-refactor branch)

-- refactor zipForm into functional component (functional-refactor branch)
+- refactor ZipForm into functional component (functional-refactor branch)

 - Implement an actual fetch call to use a weather API to replace local db.json ( will have to revert back to input field from select box, or use master branch, not functional-refactor)